+44 (0)20 7822 1200

 “[Noted for] his ability in questions of private international law.”Chambers UK 2018

 “A self-confident and bright advocate”, Luka is recognised by Chambers & Partners as being “very good technically, very thorough and approachable”, and is ranked as a leader in the field of Travel/Private International Law.
-In addition to specialising in cases with an international element, Luka has a strong practice in commercial law, clinical and professional negligence, and insurance disputes.
-Full details of his practice, including notable recent cases, can be found under the drop-down menus below.

 He regularly appears unled in the High Court, including in multi-day trials, and usually against significantly more senior opponents.
 He also has a considerable appellate practice, and has acted in cases before the Court of Appeal, Privy Council, and Bermudian Court of Appeal.